 These provide advice and guidance for teachers/lecturers on learning, teaching and assessment within the Course and its Units.

-Hodder Education have produced sets of additional model papers.
-These include copies of the SQA specimen question papers and are available to buy now.
+Hodder Education have produced sets of additional model papers that include copies of the our Specimen Question Papers, and are available to buy.

 General assessment information provides instructions for the conduct of coursework, an overview of the assessment task, evidence to be gathered and general marking instructions.